 WiseWage, a new project of Reinvestment Partners and BankingUp, is a new service that connects unbanked workers to best-in-class bank accounts that can accept direct deposit.
-Please visit our site to learn more: https://wisewage.org.
+Learn more by visiting WiseWage's website.

-While you are there, please sign up to receive our updates as well as to indicate your interest in partnering with WiseWage to migrate more workers to the formal banking system.
-Follow us on LinkedIn and Twitter (@wisewage), too!
+While you're there, sign up to receive updates and indicate your interest in partnering with WiseWage to bring more workers to the formal banking system.
+Follow us on Facebook, LinkedIn and Twitter (@wisewage), too!